-As a result of the interim impairment test, we determined that there was an impairment of our FCC broadcasting licenses.
-We recorded a non-cash impairment loss of approximately \$396.3 million that reduced the carrying values of our FCC broadcasting licenses for certain individual stations in our Los Angeles, San Francisco, Puerto Rico, Miami and New York markets.
+As a result of the June 30, 2008 interim impairment test, we determined that there was an impairment of our FCC broadcasting licenses.
+We recorded a non-cash impairment loss of approximately \$396.3 million that reduced the carrying values of our FCC broadcasting licenses.
 The tax impact of the impairment loss was an approximate \$108.9 million tax benefit, which was related to the reduction of the book/tax basis differences on our FCC broadcasting licenses.

-During the annual impairment test, we determined that there was an additional impairment of our FCC broadcasting licenses due to the decrease in the demand for advertising and the continued deterioration of the economy.
-We recorded a non-cash impairment loss of approximately \$22.4 million that reduced the carrying values of our FCC broadcasting licenses for certain individual stations in all of our markets.
+During the fourth quarter 2008 annual impairment test, we determined that there was an additional impairment of our FCC broadcasting licenses.
+We recorded a non-cash impairment loss of approximately \$22.4 million that reduced the carrying values of our FCC broadcasting licenses.
 The tax impact of the impairment loss was an approximate \$5.0 million tax benefit, which was related to the reduction of the book/tax basis differences on our FCC broadcasting licenses.

-The impairment loss was due to changes in estimates and assumptions which were primarily (a) decreased advertising revenue growth projections in our respective markets, and (b) increased risk adjusted discount rates used in fair value determinations.
+The impairment losses were due to changes in estimates and assumptions which were primarily (a) lower industry advertising revenue growth projections in our respective markets, (b) lower industry profit margins, and (c) increased risk adjusted discount rates used in fair value determinations.
 Also, the current decline in cash flow multiples for recent station sales were considered in the estimates and assumptions used.